adamwlev/dsp/03-command_line.md

 `rm -rf (file)` is remove for a directory that is not empty

-`env` lets you take a look at your environment and `env $PATH` lets you take a look at the your PATH (helpful for looking at which python install you will default to)
+`env` lets you take a look at your environment and `env $PATH` lets you take a look at the your PATH variable (helpful for looking at which python install you will default to)

 `(operation) | (operation)` lets you pipe the results of an operation on the left into a subsequent operation on the right.